Commemorate a loved one with a memorial.

-To make an application for a personal memorial please take the time to read the Policy
+Before making an application for a personal memorial, please read the Policy (PDF 190KB) and Frequently Asked Questions (PDF 610KB).

-Note: There is a non-refundable fee of $110.00 to submit a personal memorial application.
+Please see the Fees section to find out how much memorials cost.
+Note: there is a non-refundable fee of $110.00 to submit a personal memorial application.

-If you require any additional information, please contact the City on 1300 422 664 during business hours.
+If you require any additional information, contact us on 1300 422 664 during business hours.

 Frequently asked questions